Ngo-Viet-Hoang1/dating-app/note.md

 - Users should be able to register
 - Users should be able to view other users
 - Users should be able to privately message other users

+Learing Goals: Implement the login and register functionality into the app as well as understanding:
+1. Creating oponents using the Angular CLI
+2. Using Angular Template forms
+3. Using Angular services
+4. Understanding Observables
+5. Using Anular structural directives to conditionally display elements on a page
+6. Component communication from parent to child
+7. Component communication from child to parent